Email Metrics

 You could have written the best outreach campaign of all time, but it’s worthless if nobody sees it.

-In other words: open rate is (still) one of the most important email deliverability metrics.
+That said: open rates are often inaccurate and no longer one of the most important email deliverability metrics.

 • ➡️ What email open rate is